SinclairQL/sQLux/docs/sqlux.md

 ------------------
 1. In extreme cases (typically low pitch values, or extensive use of Random and Fuzzy) the timing unit of length can increase from 43.64 microseconds.
 This can impact the length of sounds and decrease the frequency of notes.
 This is currently not emulated.
 2. The original QL initially generates a square sound wave.
 This is smoothed by the QL sound hardware.
 Other resonant frequencies are introduced by the QL case. sQLux only emulates the original square waveform.
 3. The SuperBASIC BEEPING command should return true if the QL is making sound.
 However, the call to the IPC8049 to check if it is making sound is only made every 50/60 Hz.
 Therefore a call to BEEPING immediately after a BEEP command is issued may return false.
-This is more likely at faster emulation speeds, but can be esily reproduced on an original QL.
+This is more likely at faster emulation speeds, but can be easily reproduced on an original QL.
 Use of the PAUSE command can workaround this issue.

 5.7 Joystick
 ------------